 HOW DOES IT WORK?

 PHOENIX HEART is an episodic novella serial.
 Each episode is like your favorite streaming show - short but a great addition to the full story.
 These episodes take the average reader about two hours to read.
-There will be five episodes in each season of the series.
-So you will get five episodes released every two weeks through July and August.
-Then we'll take a small break before we go to season two.
+There will be five episodes in each season of the series and we currently have three seasons planned.
+Seasons One and Two are already released and you can expect Season Three in Summer 2022.

 You can purchase these from Amazon, read in Kindle Unlimited, or get them EARLY if you subscribe to my Patreon at the reader level or higher.